ECamper - Common Questions

 3. We begin conversions on Monday, and complete them by end of day on Friday, cars can be dropped off in either location using our drop box.
 We highly recommend picking up in person during business hours (Mon - Friday) so we can walk you through everything.

-4. We do not often schedule weekend pick up., For some customers that must pick up on the weekend we will charge a minimum of 2 shop hours to open the shop for delivery due to the overtime for the staff required.
+4. We do not schedule weekend pick up except under unique circumstances.
+If a customer must pick up on the weekend we will charge a minimum of 2 shop hours @ $120/hr to open the shop for delivery and demo due to the overtime for the staff required.

 The tent fabric is a highly durable and water resistant marine canvas called Sunbrella®.
 Much thicker than traditional tent fabric and definitely overkill for this application.
 You may find much more information specific to Sunbrella® on the manufacturer's website